quantum-ods/qmlcourse/qmlcourse/book/linalg/en/vectors.md

 One of the fundamental concepts of linear algebra is **linear dependence/independence**.

 To define this concept, consider a set of several vectors.
-A set of vectors is **linearly dependent** if there exists such a nonzero linear combination of vectors of this set (at least one element of this combination is not 0) equal to a zero vector (a vector consisting only of 0):
+A set of vectors is **linearly dependent** if there exists nontrivial linear combination of vectors of this set (at least one element of this combination is not 0) equal to a zero vector (a vector consisting only of 0):

 $$
     \lambda_1 \mathbf{a}_1 + \lambda_2 \mathbf{a}_2 + ... + \lambda_m \mathbf{a}_m = \begin{pmatrix} 0 \\\ 0 \ ... \ 0 \end{pmatrix}, \ \exists \lambda_1 \not = {0} \vee \lambda_2 \not = {0} \vee ... \vee \lambda_m \not = {0}